gvwilson/thirdbit/_posts/2020/2020-07-30-save-the-humans.md

 But then I remembered a discussion I had with my daughter several years ago, and what I now can't get out of my mind is a quarter-baked plan for a game called *Save the Humans*.
 It's set in a zoo.
-The robots have risen (or zombies are attacking---take your pick), and it's up to the zoo animals to save the visitors who are now running around in a panic.
+The robots have risen (or zombies are attacking—take your pick), and it's up to the zoo animals to save the visitors who are now running around in a panic.

 Each kind of animal has its own special power.